Updated June 10, 2021

 - Clorox wipes – The level of cleanliness varies from cabin to cabin depending on how the guests before you cleaned.
 Yes, you are responsible to clean up the cabin for the next guests when you check out.
 That includes sweeping, mopping, taking out the garbage, and wiping down the kitchen and bathroom.
 Clorox wipes are good to have on hand if your cabin’s cleanliness isn’t up to your standards.

 - Cooler and ice packs – We brought a full-sized wheeled cooler as one of our checked bags filled with all the above items and some pre-frozen ice packs.
 (I know it sounds crazy but we’ve used a wheeled cooler as our checked bag on several different trips).
 When we landed in Kahului we drove straight to the grocery store after renting our car.
 There is a small store in Hana but you’ll find a much better selection and cheaper prices if you shop in Kahului.
 The drive to Hana takes a few hours so a cooler is necessary if any of your food requires refrigeration.
-We only brought food for breakfast and lunch and went out to dinner every night we were there, but you could cook dinner in the cabin with a little more planning.
+We usually bring food for breakfast and lunch and go out to dinner.
+But, you could cook dinner in the cabin with a little more planning.
 It was nice to have the cooler to pack lunch every day so we didn’t have to go into town to find food when we were out exploring or hanging on the beach.
 The ice packs are perfect because you can put them in the freezer each night and they are ready to go the next day, you don’t have to worry about buying ice.

 How Long To Stay In The Wai’anapanapa State Park Cabins?